FocusedGenius/Objective-C-Code-Style-Guide/README.md

-# The official 33Devs Objective-C style guide.
+# The official Techery Objective-C style guide.

-This style guide outlines the coding conventions for 33Devs organization.
+This style guide outlines the coding conventions for Techery organization.

 ## Introduction